QRCS-CORP/MPDC/README.md

 ## License

-ACQUISITION INQUIRIES:
+INVESTMENT INQUIRIES:
-QRCS is currently seeking a corporate acquirer for this technology.
+QRCS is currently seeking a corporate investor for this technology.
-Parties interested in exclusive licensing or acquisition should contact: contact@qrcscorp.ca
+Parties interested in licensing or investment should connect to us at: contact@qrcscorp.ca
+Visit https://www.qrcscorp.ca for a full inventory of our products and services.

 PATENT NOTICE:
-One or more patent applications (provisional and/or non-provisional) covering aspects of this software have been filed with the United States Patent and
-Trademark Office (USPTO).
+One or more patent applications (provisional and/or non-provisional) covering aspects of this software have been filed with the United States Patent and Trademark Office (USPTO).
 Unauthorized use may result in patent infringement liability.

 QRCS-PL private License.
 See license file for details.
 Software is copyrighted and MPDC is patent pending.